-Layered and feathered haircuts are making a comeback, with both cuts serving an essential purpose in taking care of your hair.
-But after looking at either style, you might wonder what the differences are between a layer and a feather cut.
+Layered and feathered haircuts are making a comeback, with both cuts serving an essential purpose in shaping and removing weight from your hair.
+But you might wonder what the differences are between a layer and a feather cut.

 Here is your guide to layered vs. feathered haircuts and the pros and cons of getting either to help you choose the best cut for you and your style.